English

 Ensuring refresh token security

-Since the refresh token is also stored on the client side, ensuring their non-compromise is challenging, especially for public clients such as single-page web applications (SPA).
+Since the refresh token is also stored on the client side, ensuring their non-compromise is challenging, especially for public clients such as single-page web applications (SPA) and mobile apps.

 In Logto, refresh tokens have an automatic rotation mechanism enabled by default, which means the authorization server will issue a new refresh token once the it meets the criteria: